Things You Should Know

 Residents receive registration dates and fee schedules by mail each spring.
 Registrations may be made at the Borough Hall before the pool opening; thereafter register directly at the pool.
 Lessons and Swim team information is available at the Pool following opening.
 For further information on registration, please contact the Recreation Department at 973-410-5390.

 Municipal Court is held every Wednesday at 9:30 a.m. – Violations Bureau – 9:00 a.m. – 4:30 p.m.
 For additional information click HERE.

 Neighborhood Watch Program

-Applications may be obtained at the Clerk’s Office for special functions and must be approved by the Chief of Police and the Borough Clerk.
+Applications may be obtained at the Clerk’s Office or online from the Division of Alcoholic Beverage for special functions.
+All permits must be approved by the Borough Clerk and the Chief of Police.